What is a hardware keylogger?

 - Writers, for making a backup of typed text

-- Shops and stores, for keeping track of barcode-scanner data
+- Shops, stores, and warehouses for keeping track of barcode-scanner data

 - ...and everyone else, for keeping track what's happening on their computer!